 The SkyVUE™8 can be tilted at various angles up to 24°.
 Tilting the SkyVUE™ by even a few degrees can be important, as it allows the ceilometer to resist high levels of reflection from large raindrops and frozen particles that can impair vertical-type sensors.
 The tilt also improves rain run-off on the ceilometer window, resulting in a much higher performance compared with vertical ceilometers.

 Tilting to 24° also means that it can be operated anywhere in the world without the sun shining into the lens and resulting in missing data.
-An internal two-axis inclinometer provides automatic correction of cloud height at all angles, ensuring ease of installation and confidence that cloud heights are automatically corrected throughout the lifetime of the installation.
+An internal two-axis inclinometer provides automatic correction of cloud base heights at all angles, ensuring ease of installation and confidence that cloud base heights are automatically corrected throughout the lifetime of the installation.